masashitsubaki/QuantumDeepField_molecule/README.md

 After training a QDF model,
 we can describe the learning curve from the result file as follows.

 <div align='center'>
 <p><img src='figure/learning.jpeg' width='500'/></p>
 </div>

 Using the above hyperparameters, you can completely reproduce this result.
+The result file for describing this learning curve is saved in the output directory.

-#### (3) Predict a property of molecules with the pre-trained QDF model
+#### (3) Predict a property of molecules using the pre-trained QDF model

 Actually, we have already trained some QDF models and provide them in the pretrained_model directory.
-Using a pre-trained QDF model, you can predict the property of new molecules by the two commands as follows.
+Using a pre-trained QDF model, you can predict the property of new molecules by running the two commands as follows.

 ```
 $ cd predict
 $ bash preprocess.sh
 $ bash predict.sh
 ```

-These shell scripts (i.e., preprocess.sh and predict.sh) and their explanations are as follows.
+These two shell scripts and their explanations are as follows.

 <div align='center'>
 <p><img src='figure/shell_predict.jpeg' width='1000'/></p>